 The faculty of the Department of Biochemistry and Molecular Biophysics perform research in a broad spectrum of biomedically relevant areas, including DNA and RNA structure and enzymology; protein folding, misfolding and aggregation; cellular mechanics; membrane receptor-mediated signaling; and hemostasis, thrombosis and vascular biology.
-The department offers training opportunities at the crossroads of biochemistry, biophysics, systems biology, computational science and pharmacological sciences.
+The department offers training opportunities at the crossroads of biochemistry, biophysics, systems biology, proteomics, computational science and pharmacological sciences.

 The department's approaches to research focus on understanding the energetics, structure and mechanisms of biological processes.
-Investigators employ a variety of experimental methods (e.g., X-ray crystallography, nuclear magnetic resonance, optical spectroscopy, thermodynamics, rapid kinetics) in combination with computational approaches to unravel the molecular underpinnings of processes of relevance to health and disease.
+Investigators employ a variety of experimental methods (e.g., X-ray crystallography, nuclear magnetic resonance, mass spectrometry, optical spectroscopy, thermodynamics, rapid kinetics) in combination with computational approaches to unravel the molecular underpinnings of processes of relevance to health and disease.
 Novel single-molecule methods are providing new insight into the molecular details of enzyme mechanisms and macromolecule dynamics.
 The high-throughput screening of chemical libraries and the use of synthetic medicinal chemistry to develop small-molecule probes of biological systems provide new avenues for translational research and the development of experimental therapeutics.

 Website: | http://biochem.wustl.edu |